millson1/discord-adbot/README.md

 It can also automatically reply to DM's, and it will only send that DM once to one user.

 | **Note:**
 | Automating user accounts is against the Discord ToS.
-This library is a proof of concept and I cannot recommend using it.
+This is a proof of concept and I cannot recommend using it.
 Do so at your own risk.

 # Usage
 1. Install Python 3.12